 Capstone projects form the core of the MECE degree by engaging students in the design, assembly, and testing of a state-of-the-art product.
 Projects span the second and third semesters of the program and are performed in teams.
 To prepare, students take a foundations course that provides background on their particular focus area.
 General course requirements are illustrated below and more details can be found below.

-Computer engineering and wireless communications capstone projects leverage Rice ECE expertise through faculty collaboration and result in a hardware and/or software product such as a PCB.
+Computer engineering, wireless systems, neuroengineering, Digital Health, and computer vision capstone projects leverage Rice ECE expertise through faculty collaboration and result in a hardware and/or software product such as a PCB or an autonomous system.

 Data science capstone projects are overseen by the Data to Knowledge (D2K) Lab and provide hands-on experience with real-world data generally provided by a company or other collaborator.
 These projects can result in a particular insight or in a model that may be used for continued insight.